Author has written 26 stories for Doctor Who, Lord of the Rings, Dreamer, Pride and Prejudice, Harry Potter, Hobbit, X-overs, and Madam Secretary.

 There is a note on the desk.

 Feel free to make yourself comfortable.
 My works, few though they are, are available on the third shelf from the window, and on the fourth row.
 I am hopeful to add new ones soon.

 My favorites are right by the window, taking up that entire shelf.
 Browse those, too; I find them to be great for a rainy day.

 If you wish for a fire, there are matches in my desk, or flint and tinder if you are so skilled and wish to do the job old-fashionedly.
 I don't know how to do it myself, but a few good Muses do, when they're around.

-Finally, if you wish to leave any notes for me, or my works, there is paper and pen available.
+Finally, there is paper and pen available for a friendly note or two.
 I would accept any criticism you have; if you're able to read the story, please leave a note behind.
 As a favorite author of mine says, reviews feed the muse.

 That is all; may the stars shine upon the hour of our meeting, and may hope ever guide your path.

 A curious name, you think, as you look about.
 When no one appears, you shrug, and head for the bookshelves.
 There are many books besides the ones mentioned, and many cushioned chairs besides.
 You pick one, and settle down.